Improved connectivity for Melbourne

 There are nine commercial parking facilities which provide a total of 3277 parking spaces within 350 metres of Kavanagh Street, which will target the visitors of surrounding attractions and allow the new parking spaces on Kavanagh and Balston Streets to be more available for residents of the area.

-A diagram of these design and parking layout changes can be found in the Document Library below and on the Have your say page.
+A diagram of these design and parking layout changes can be found in the Document Library below and on the Community Consultation page.

 Kavanagh Street was identified as a key bicycle connection in the City Road Masterplan in 2016.
 This proposal received majority support from the community (see page 32).